jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbsplitsstore/write/set.md

   * `_domain` is an identifier within which the splits should be considered active.
   * `_group` is an identifier between of splits being set.
 All splits within this `_group` must add up to within 100%.
   * `_splits` are the [`JBSplit`](../../../data-structures/jbsplit.md)s to set.
-* Through the [`requirePermissionAllowingOverride`](../../or-abstract/jboperatable/modifiers/requirepermissionallowingoverride.md) modifier, the function is only accessible by the project's owner, from an operator that has been given the `JBOperations.SET_SPLITS` permission by the project owner for the provided `_projectId` , or from the current controller of the `_projectId` of the specified.
+* Through the [`requirePermissionAllowingOverride`](../../or-abstract/jboperatable/modifiers/requirepermissionallowingoverride.md) modifier, the function is only accessible by the project's owner, from an operator that has been given the [`JBOperations.SET_SPLITS`](../../../libraries/jboperations.md) permission by the project owner for the provided `_projectId` , or from the current controller of the `_projectId` of the specified.
-* The function overrides a function definition from the `IJBSplitsStore` interface.
+* The function overrides a function definition from the [`IJBSplitsStore`](../../../interfaces/ijbsplitsstore.md) interface.
 * The function doesn't return anything.

 #### Body

-1. Get a reference to the current splits set for the specified `_projectId`'s `_domain`, within the specified `_group`.
+1. Get a reference to the current splits set for the specified project's domain, within the specified group.

     ```solidity
     // Get a reference to the project's current splits.
-    JBSplit[] memory _currentSplits = _getStructsFor(_projectId, _domain, _group);;
+    JBSplit[] memory _currentSplits = _getStructsFor(_projectId, _domain, _group);
     ```

     _Internal references:_

     * [`_getStructsFor`](../read/\_getstructsfor.md)
     * two
-2. Loop through each `_currentSplits` to make sure the new `_splits` being set respect any current split bound by a lock constraint.
+2. Loop through each current split to make sure the new splits being set respect any current split bound by a lock constraint.

     ```solidity
     // Check to see if all locked splits are included.